gusinho123/gusinho123/README.md

 - 👯 I’m looking to collaborate on:com você
 - 🤔 I’m looking for help with:games
 - 💬 Ask me about:jogos elètronicos
-- 📫 How to reach me:guhmoleta@gmial.cokm
+- 📫 How to reach me:guhmoleta@gmial.com
 - 😄 Pronouns:ele/ela
 - ⚡ Fun fact:jogar bola